cruztr/Refactoring-Parking-Lot-2019-6-14-6-48-43-621/README.md

 2. Dead Code
     - Current checking for emptyList is no longer needed because it was handled in the other methods

 3. Switch Statements
     - Multiple if statements can be coupled together

+4. Long Method
+    - Many executable codes in the ParkingBoy methods

-4. Speculative Generality
+5. Speculative Generality
     - if statement is not needed anymore